ermiasgelgaga/Google-Health-Search-Project/README.md

 ## Changes of Online Health Search Trends
 <img src="/img/google-medic-update-1533729137.gif" height="500" width="900" />

-🌱🌱🌱Check my main project out [here](https://eagledashboard-health.herokuapp.com)!
+🌱🌱🌱Check the main project out [here](https://eagledashboard-health.herokuapp.com)!

 ## Project Goal
 How has the online search interest for top health issues or diseases changed over time?
 And how does the online search interest compare with the real-life leading causes of death?